apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Arenado hero in nightcap as Cards sweep Cubs in doubleheader**
+**Elon Musk endorses Trump in presidential race, calls him "tough"**

-You can read more about it [here](https://www.mlb.com/news/nolan-arenado-cardinals-beat-cubs-in-second-game-of-doubleheader).
+You can read more about it [here](https://www.reuters.com/world/us/elon-musk-says-he-fully-endorses-tough-trump-posts-photo-2024-07-13/).

 ## Requirements
 - Python 3.8